 This fellowship for Asia Pacific studies was established in 2020 to honor long-time member John E. Merow.
 Made possible by a provision in Merow’s estate along with additional funding from the Merow Foundation, the fellowship honors his abiding interest in the Asia Pacific and his many contributions to the Council.
 The fellowship focuses on producing rigorous analysis and practical proposals to help U.S. policymakers navigate the complicated politics and challenges related to the Asia Pacific region.

 John E. Merow (1929–2019)

 John E. Merow was a distinguished member of the Council on Foreign Relations from 1977 until his passing in 2019.
-After serving as a lieutenant in the U.S. Navy, Merow graduated from Harvard Law School and in 1958 began his six decade-long tenure at the international law firm Sullivan & Cromwell.
+After serving as a lieutenant in the U.S. Navy, Merow graduated from Harvard Law School and in 1958 began his six-decade tenure at the international law firm Sullivan & Cromwell.
 First an associate, he rose to partner, then vice chairman, and became the firm’s chairman and senior partner in 1987.
-He led Sullivan & Cromwell through a challenging time of international expansion which included the opening of offices in Australia and Japan.
+He led Sullivan & Cromwell through a challenging time of international expansion that included opening offices in Australia and Japan.
 He transitioned to senior counsel in 1994, a position he held until his death.